 Is it possible to show Adolf Hitler as the least bit sympathetic?
 Vulnerable?
-Even human?
-He was, after all, just a man, but a man who put into motion the vilest mass murder of a people in modern world history.
-Can this man be portrayed as human?
+Even, dare it be said, human?
+He was after all just a man, but a man who put into motion the most vile mass murder of a people in modern world history.
+Can this man ever be portrayed as human?

-Until seeing Bruno Ganz portray Hitler in this superb German film, I thought not.
+Before seeing Bruno Ganz portray Hitler in the superb German film Downfall, I thought not.
 His actions undeniably make him a monster but towards the end of his days, he was older than his years, his body racked with drugs and illness, his mind closing in on him as paranoia took over.
 Hitler aged quickly as defeat became imminent, his body racked by illness or the array of drugs he was given daily.

 The first time we see Ganz we realize this is going to be a very different film.
 He looks older than his years, hunched, shaking, his hand jittering uncontrollably with shakes, his eyes clouded with pain, perhaps the drugs.
 He moves slowly, deliberately, making eye contact with each person in the room, like a movie star aware of his profound impact on those around him.

-An underground complex that housed many of his closest friends and most trusted advisors, the bunker was several feet under the surface of the city, free from detection by passers-by.
+An underground complex that housed many of his closest friends and most trusted advisors, the bunker was several feet under the surface of the city, free from detection by passersby.
 There Hitler gave orders as the enemy advanced, thinking he has many troops of adult soldiers, when in fact children were fighting.
 Essentially, to everyone but him, the war is over.

-The genius of the Ganz performance is that while there is no regret, no shame, the actor and director look at Hitler honestly, as a broken-down, sick old man at the end of the line.
+The genius of the Ganz performance is that while there is no regret, no shame, the actor and director look at Hitler honestly, as a broken down, sick old man at the end of the line.
 It seems a terrible crime the actor was not nominated for an Oscar as Best Actor.
-Yes, I understand that they may have been loathed to nominate an actor for his portrayal of the greatest mass murderer of the 20th century, but just two years later Forest Whitaker took home Best Actor as Idi Amin in The Last King of Scotland (2006) who engineered genocide in Rwanda in the seventies.
+Yes, I understand that they may have been loath to nominate an actor for his portrayal of the greatest mass murderer of the 20th century, but just a year later Forest Whitaker took home Best Actor as Idi Amin in The Last King of Scotland (2006), who engineered genocide in Rwanda in the seventies.
 Why honour one and not the other?

 You will feel like an intruder watching something very intimate and private, and strangely sad.
 Something previously unknown to us.